tharunteja77/BRAIN-TUMOR-SEGMENTATION/README.md

+### Abstract
-Abstract—Accurate segmentation of brain tumors from MRI images is a crucial step in the diagnosis and treatment of brain cancer.
+Accurate segmentation of brain tumors from MRI images is a crucial step in the diagnosis and treatment of brain cancer.
 This project employs a U-Net based Convolutional Neural Network (CNN) to perform brain tumor segmentation of the data